Why Size Matters When Choosing a Heat Pump

 Uncontrolled humidity levels combined with an HVAC system that isn’t working properly are also likely to detract from indoor air quality.
 Since we spend most of our time indoors these days, indoor air quality is a major factor.
 It can lead to serious health issues and may have significant long-term implications.

 With all that in mind, it’s easy to see why finding the right size heat pump is important for homeowners.
 Of course, like so many things in life, that’s easier said than done.
-Fortunately, a set of guidelines have been established to make matters simpler.
+Fortunately, a set of guidelines has been established to make matters simpler.
 They’ve been compiled into a book known as Manual J, and they’re the standards by which the HVAC industry is expected to operate.

 Per the guidelines contained in Manual J, eight specific factors should be taken into account when determining which size heat pump is best for a home.
 HVAC capabilities are sized according to BTUs or British thermal units.
 A BTU is a measure of how much energy is required to add or remove heat in an hour.